LidiaRJ/Data_Analysis_Projects_TripleTen/Vacation Rental Market Analysis/README.md

 | Findings | Insights gathered after the data analysis. |

 ## Data
-The dataset contains information about the vacation rental market in the Manhattan borough of New York City from AirBnB listings.
-The data was provided by TripleTen on Google spreadsheet.
+The dataset contains information about the vacation rental market in the Manhattan borough of New York City from Airbnb listings.
+The data was provided by TripleTen as a Google spreadsheet file.

 ## Description
 - Delivered a 14-page spreadsheet document
-- In this document you'll find: organizational tabs, raw data, processed data, pivot tables for data analysis, and bar charts.
+- In this document, you'll find organizational tabs, raw data, processed data, pivot tables for data analysis, and bar charts.

-## Assumtions
+## Assumptions
 - Only short-term listings were considered for the Manhattan vacation rental analysis.
 - Only properties with a minimum night requirement of 7 days or fewer were considered.
-- Listings with no reviews from the last 12 months are most likely innactive.
+- Listings with no reviews from the last 12 months are most likely inactive.
 - Only properties with high review ratings were considered.
 - Super luxury or extremely low-priced listings were filtered out.
-- Calculated the annual revenue for the top five neighborhoods with 1 bedroom only.
+- Calculated the annual revenue for the top five neighborhoods with 1 bedroom.

 ## Process
 1. Explored, organized, and cleaned the data, documenting every step of the process.